 Sticking with Your Medical Diet

-Medical diets guide food choices to help you manage certain conditions.
-Eating right for your condition may help you need less medication and avoid complications.
+Sticking with your medical diet has more benefits than helping with your medical condition.
+Following your diet may help you need less medication and avoid additional health complications.
 The right nutrition can also help your body heal.

-There are a wide range of medical diets.
-Some common medical diets include:
+There is a wide range of medical diets, and each one is tailored to treat a specific health condition.
+Some of the most common medical diets are:

-• Allergy-avoidance diets.
-Avoids certain foods for those with allergies or sensitivity.
+Allergy-avoidance diets.
+Eliminate certain foods for people with allergies or sensitivities.

-• Symptom-management diets.
-Avoids foods that trigger symptoms, such as fried and fatty foods for patients with gallbladder disease.
+Symptom-management diets.
+Eliminate foods that trigger uncomfortable health symptoms, like removing fried and fatty foods from the diets of patients with gallbladder disease.

 Learn to Read a Food Label